View a video testimonial about our Public Companies and Securities practice.

 - We represented HickoryTech Corporation in its $28 million acquisition of IdeaOne Telecom Group, LLC in Fargo, North Dakota, which closed in early March 2012.

-- We represent G&K Services, Inc., in its acquisition program and have advised on approximately $97 million in transactions to date.
+- We represent G&K Services, Inc., in its acquisition program, advising on over $100 million in transactions to date.

 - We represented Black Ridge Oil & Gas, Inc. (formerly known as Ante5, Inc.) in a PIPE transaction consisting of private placement of common stock and warrants and a subsequent resale registration statement for shares issued in the offering with the SEC.